LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Overview

+!!! danger "DRAFT"
+    This procedure is in DRAFT mode - only minimal graphics are provided.

+    WARNING - After a recent release - wait for the release number to be updated on this page before using any of the copy/paste commands.

 !!! info "Time Estimate"
     * About half an hour to an hour per Module
         * Typically 1 or 2 Modules